appwrite/sdk-for-kotlin/README.md

 ### Gradle

-Appwrite's Android SDK is hosted on Maven Central.
+Appwrite's Kotlin SDK is hosted on Maven Central.
 In order to fetch the Appwrite SDK, add this to your root level `build.gradle(.kts)` file:

 ```groovy
 repositories {